 Equivalent education/experience will substitute for all minimum qualifications except when there are legal requirements, such as a license/certification/registration.

-Familiarity with and knowledge of gynecologic oncology practice and terminology.
+Knowledge of oncology practice and terminology.

 Experience with data entry and databases.